What exactly does mixture control do?

 Q_f = K\sqrt{2\delta P \rho_f}\hspace{2cm}(2)

-where Q_f is the gravimetric fuel flow rate, \rho_f is the fuel density and K is a function of the geometry of the orifice.
+where Q_f is the gravimetric fuel flow rate, \rho_f is the fuel density and K represents the geometry of the orifice.
+Larger hole will have a larger value of K.

 Combining the above two equations, we can get